 - Manages and supports up to 25 volunteers and up to 35 cases within N.E.S.T.
 Project through consultation, problem solving, troubleshooting, feedback, guidance, evaluation, motivation, training, monitoring and preparation for court appearances

 Bachelor’s degree in social services or related field with at least 3 years experience working with services for children and adolescents.
 Strong project management skills and ability to work independently with a wide variety of people of different cultural and ethnic backgrounds.
 Highly organized and detail-oriented.
-Use computers and program related software proficiently, ability to develop and design a program for volunteers and youth, and evaluate the effectiveness of the program.
-Candidate should be proficient in both English and Spanish (Bilingual).
+Use computers and program related softwar5e proficiently, ability to develop and design a program for volunteers and youth, and evaluate the effectiveness of the program.

 Submit to a child abuse and criminal background check